 Boy Scouts of America, National Capital Area Council

 Coronavirus Impact and Needs:

 Donate $240 to help NCAC cover the cost of programs for one Scout whose family has been economically challenged by COVID-19.

 The mission of the Boy Scouts of America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
 National Capital Area Council (NCAC) was organized in 1911 and today stands as one of the oldest and largest councils in America.

 The council territory is comprised of 23 districts serving ten counties in Northern Virginia, six counties in Maryland and the District of Columbia.
-NCAC currently serves nearly 50,000 youth (boys and girls) through the dedication of over 21,000 adult volunteers.
-The highly respected rank of Eagle Scout was earned by 1,325 Scouts last year and the Council was a Gold Award recipient for the third consecutive year of Journey to Excellence, Boy Scouts of America's national benchmarking program that recognizes councils that provide a high quality program at all levels of Scouting.
+NCAC currently serves over 36,000 youth (boys and girls) through the dedication of over 18,000 adult volunteers.
+The highly respected rank of Eagle Scout was earned by 1,151 Scouts last year and our retention rate is

 Success in the advancement program can be measured by the number of local youth who achieved Scouting's highest rank - Eagle Scout.
-To earn the Eagle Scout rank, the highest advancement rank in Scouting, a Boy Scout must fulfill requirements in the areas of leadership, service, and outdoor skills.
+To earn the Eagle Scout rank, a Scout must fulfill requirements in the areas of leadership, service, and outdoor skills.

 Service to others is reflected in the requirements for Eagle Scout as each candidate must complete an Eagle Scout community service project.
 However, all Scouts regardless of rank or age are encouraged to participate in community service.
 More than 200,000 community service hours were reported by area units for service projects completed by Scouts last year!